Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
 When used properly, Subkey is the **most secure** available method of creating an account.

-There is also the very secure [Parity Signer](https://www.parity.io/signer/).
+There is also the very secure [Axia Signer](https://www.axia.io/signer/).
 This keeps your keys on an air-gapped mobile phone.
-However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Parity Signer.
+However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Axia Signer.

 Hardware wallet integration is possible with Ledger.
 A full guide is available [here](../general/ledger.md).